-Enable This option makes it possible to activate session synchronization depending on the duration of these sessions.
-Only connections with durations higher than or equal to · · · · · · · · · · · · · · · · · · · on connection duration the value specified in the Minimum duration of connections to be synchronized (seconds) field will be considered.
-Canadana ahawan shari shari shari an adi Gada da kali sa da adi bada an ada da win a asan aharan inasi an Thia may exist in large numbers, such as DNS requests, for example.
-Specify the minimum duration (in seconds) of connections that need to be synchronized.
-A value of 0 means this option has been disabled.
+This option makes it possible to activate session synchronization depending on the duration of these sessions.
+Only connections with durations higher than or equal to the value specified in the Minimum duration of connections to be synchronized (seconds) field will be considered.

 Sessions shorter than the specified value will be ignored during synchronization.
-This option therefore makes it possible to avoid synchronizing very short connections that
+This option therefore makes it possible to avoid synchronizing very short connections that may exist in large numbers, such as DNS requests, for example.